-- More than 3.7 million residents are enrolled in Medicare in New York.
+- Nearly 3.8 million residents are enrolled in Medicare in New York.

 - New York’s Medigap consumer protections are among the strongest in the nation, and 12 insurers provide Medigap plans in New York.